snagsby/essays/bleak-house/README.md

 Bleak House in Broadstairs, Kent, where Dickens wrote David Copperfield and other novels.
 The house named Bleak House in Broadstairs is not the original.
 Dickens stayed with his family at this house (then called Fort House) for at least one month every summer from 1839 until 1851.
 However, there is no evidence that it formed the basis of the fictional Bleak House, particularly as it is so far from the location of the fictional house.

 The house is on top of the cliff on Fort Road and was renamed Bleak House after his death, in his honour.
-It is the only four storey grade II listed mansion in Broadstairs.
+It is ==the only four storey grade II listed mansion in Broadstairs=={d9f9e30b}.

 Dickens locates the fictional Bleak House in St Albans, Hertfordshire, where he wrote some of the book.
 An 18th-century house in Folly Lane, St Albans, has been identified as a possible inspiration for the titular house in the story since the time of the book's publication and was known as Bleak House for many years.